 - Raise awareness and promote a better understanding of Internet governance issues among stakeholders from South Eastern Europe and the neighbouring area.

 - Build and strengthen the capacity of these stakeholders to actively participate in national, regional, and international Internet governance processes.

 - Facilitate multistakeholder discussions, exchanges, and collaboration on Internet‑related issues that are of particular concern for stakeholders in the region.

 - Strengthen linkages between the Internet governance realities in the region and the pan‑European and global Internet governance processes.

 - An annual meeting and the related preparatory steps

 - Intersessional activities (see the Main page for more details)

 This process is planned and run in a bottom-up, open, inclusive, and transparent manner, by the SEEDIG community.

-SEEDIG does not make decisions, but it can infuence those who do.
-The open discussions held at the annual meetings are refected in key messages, outlining main takeaways, possible goals and proposals for future actions.
+SEEDIG does not make decisions, but it can influence those who do.
+The open discussions held at the annual meetings are reflected in key messages, outlining main takeaways, possible goals and proposals for future actions.
 These messages are then distributed at national, regional, and global level.
-SEEDIG discussions and messages can, in turn, help inform and infuence decision-making processes within governmental entities, national parliaments, companies, regional organisations, etc.
+SEEDIG discussions and messages can, in turn, help inform and influence decision-making processes within governmental entities, national parliaments, companies, regional organisations, etc.

 How is SEEDIG related to EuroDIG and the global IGF?